Naaafis/HealthCare-Application/README.md

 API also allows users to view all data that has been entered by far Contact developer to reset data set with device and data information

+To register a device the following parameters need to be provided: user_id, device_id, device_type, device_mac, firmware_v, software_v

+To collect data for a device the following parameters need to be provided: patient_id, device_id, device_type, data

+These fields need to be entered in a json format

 To use:
   git clone this project and git checkout Devices cd to device-flask-project directory and run the following command: